SumiSastri/to-do-list-react/README.md

-There is a card list file that will map through the data and display all the to-dos As the card list is the parent of card, create a card component first and display a simple message Create the card list and pass the card component into it Import the card list into App.js and ensure you have a simple singla app display on the front end.
+There is a card list file that will map through the data and display all the to-dos As the card list is the parent of card, create a card component first and display a simple message Create the card list and pass the card component into it Import the card list into App.js and ensure you have a simple single page app display on the front end.

 Back-end:
 Set up your node data and node module export

 ```
 module.exports = function getTodos() {
 	return [